udoumoh/eloquent-javascript-tests/README.md

 ### Installing

-1. Mark a fork of this repository
+1. Mark a fork of this repository.
     *Get a guide [here](https://guides.github.com/activities/forking/)*

 2. Clone your forked copy of the repository to your dev machine.